 No, sorry.
 It is not that simple.
 I am glad I researched it a bit further, as I now respect the process even more.
 Safe recipe testing is a lot more complex than a simple litmus test.
 First, there are more factors to recipe safety than acidity.
 Density is also considered, and I don’t even know what that’s all about.
 Second, acidity can change with shelf life, so multiple tests are done at different times after canning.
 Third, there are carefully calibrated meters that test the acidity more accurately than paper test strips.

-In my research, in the comments of a blog, I discovered that as of April 2015, the FDA requires those who sell canned products to batch test them with pH paper or a meter.
+In my research, I discovered that as of April 2015, the FDA requires those who sell canned products to batch test them with pH paper or a meter.
 The pH paper is only appropriate for products under 4.0 in acidity; other products closer to the edge of acidity must use the more accurate calibrated meters and undergo more frequent tests.
 My salsa is 3.5-4.0 in acidity.
 I appreciate knowing that, thanks to my litmus testing.
-Its nice to know where you stand.
+It’s nice to know where you stand.

 The litmus tests are an educational tool, not a lab safety gauge.
 They are great tools for teaching about canning and acidity levels.
 They are not a ticket to changing lab-tested recipes.
 Let Ball and Rodale continue that good work.
 I now know that there is a lot more to the testing process than a litmus test, especially for products with a borderline acidity (4.1-4.6).
 But still, I like knowing the initial pH of my salsa and my low-acid heirloom tomatoes, to take away some uncertainty and to understand where these products sit on the spectrum, even if I am not using this information to change or create recipes.

 Ilene White Freedman operates House in the Woods organic CSA farm with her husband, Phil, in Frederick, Maryland.
-The Freedmans are one of six 2013 Mother Earth News Homesteaders of the Year.
-Ilene blogs about making things from scratch, putting up the harvest, gardening and farm life at Mother Earth News and blog.houseinthewoods.com, easy to follow from our Facebook Page.
-For more about the farm, go to www.houseinthewoods.com.
+The Freedmans are one of six 2013 MOTHER EARTH NEWS Homesteaders of the Year.
+Ilene blogs about making things from scratch, putting up the harvest, gardening and farm life at her website House in the Woods.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Best Practices, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on the byline link at the top of the page.